-Praying for a sober day is a demonstration of an intention, as well as an honest communication with your true self.
+Praying for a sober day is an honest communication with your true self.
 The authentic self is listening to every word.
-This action reduces the power of the alcoholic ego.* A demonstration of the surrender of this type can bring about the much-desired result.
-We retire at night without finding it necessary to pick up the first drink!
+This action reduces the power of the alcoholic ego.* A surrender of this type can bring about the much-desired result.
+We retire at night, happy we didn’t pick up that first drink!

-Ego* – In ordinary people, the ego is considered a beneficial aspect of the personality.
+Ego* – In ordinary people, the ego helps them survive and get ahead.
 It is “the most central part of the mind which mediates with one’s surroundings; the consciousness of one’s own identity.”
 Wiktionary

-In the alcoholic, the ego has become maladapted and no longer a healthy part of the personality.
+In the alcoholic, the ego has become maladapted.
+It is no longer healthy.
 Its agenda is the pursuit of instant gratification that frequently leads to self-destruction.

 Any experienced AA member will tell you that the alcoholic ego is the malignant tumor of untreated alcoholism.
 It balks at getting on its knees before anyone or anything.
-Whatever the alcoholic ego doesn’t like doing is good for us.
-It’s a powerful tool to stay sober for one day!
-Devoting a few minutes daily to this honest act of surrender is far better than not doing it.
+Whatever the alcoholic ego doesn’t like doing helps recovering alcoholics.
+It’s a powerful tool that allows them to stay sober for one day!
+Devoting a few minutes daily to this humble act of surrender is better than not doing it.
 After many years of relapse, this suggestion helped me stay sober despite being an agnostic.

 David gave the impression of being a gentleman from the British upper classes.
 He spoke the Queen’s English softly and eloquently.
 However, I soon learned not to be fooled by his genteel persona.
 He had been an officer in the British army.
 David was someone who was able to command supreme authority.
 It’s not a coincidence that his sponsees called him “The Captain.”

 David was no saint.
-At times he was complex and contentious, having all the character defects of a reformed drunk with a big ego.
-That said, David understood the alcoholic illness.
-He didn’t hesitate to challenge my dishonesty and self-pity.
-He saw these defects of character as the two major shortcomings that prevented alcoholics from getting well.
-His belief was that recovery was all about taking action.
-(The six things) This would interrupt the ranting of the maladapted alcoholic ego at the core of untreated alcoholism.
+At times, he was complex and contentious.
+David B. still had all the character defects of a reformed drunk.
+That said, he understood the alcoholic illness.
+He didn’t hesitate to challenge my dishonesty and self-pity, seeing these character defects as the two significant shortcomings that prevent recovery.
+For him, it was all about taking action.
+(The six things) These daily suggestions would interrupt the ranting of the maladapted alcoholic ego.
+It was at the core of untreated alcoholism.

 Undying gratitude to David

 David was wise and experienced enough to know that if I continued with the rest of the steps, I would have a spiritual awakening sooner or later.
 Step twelve states, “Having had a spiritual awakening as the result of these steps.”
-This is precisely what happened to me.
-I eventually found a way to a spirituality that works for someone that doesn’t believe in the traditional idea of a monotheistic God.
+A non-God-centered spiritual awakening is what happened to me.
+I eventually found a way to a spirituality that works for someone who doesn’t believe in the traditional idea of a monotheistic God.

 In recovery, I developed a keen interest in New Age spirituality.
 Since then, my ideas about spirituality have grown.
-They have guided me to a sober life that is well worth living.
+They have guided me to a happy, sober life.
 It didn’t seem to matter to David whether I believed in God.
-Carrying the message to the still-suffering alcoholic was what really mattered to him.
+Carrying the message to the still-suffering alcoholic was what mattered to him.

 David passed away on the 15th of January 1998.
-Unfortunately, I wasn’t there, but I heard that the church was packed with AA members at his funeral.
+Unfortunately, I wasn’t there, but at his funeral, I heard that the church was full of AA members.
 They came to pay their last respects.
-If I had the opportunity to meet him again, I would grab him by the hands, look him straight in the eyes and thank him from the bottom of my heart for saving my life.
+If I had the opportunity to meet him again, I would grab him by the hands, look him straight in the eyes, and thank him from the bottom of my heart for saving my life.